mbaze/bzpack/README.md

 * `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from the offset `0ffffffff` relative to the current output position.
 * `E1`, `1` – Copy the next `E1` bytes to the output.

 The limitation of this method is that the compression algorithm will fail if there's a literal exceeding the length of 255.
-However, this is unlikely and E1X1 usually outperforms E1E1 enough to justify its longer decoder.
+However, this is unlikely and E1X1 usually outperforms E1E1 enough to justify its slightly longer decoder.

 Supported options:

 * Offset increment (1..256 / 1..512 instead of 1..255 / 1..511).
 * End of stream marker.

+### E1R1

+The E1R1 format is another variation of E1E1 that makes the assumption of no consecutive literals.
+After each literal there's a flag which tells the decoder either to load a new offset or to reuse the most recent offset.

+After a literal:

+* `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from the offset `ffffffff` relative to the current output position.
+* `E1`, `1` – Copy `E1 + 1` bytes from the most recent offset.

+After a phrase:

+* `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from the offset `ffffffff` relative to the current output position.
+* `E1`, `1` – Copy the next `E1` bytes to the output.

+The compression algorithm will fail in the unlikely case of a literal exceeding the length of 255.
+Overall, E1R1 appears to be a slight improvement over E1X1 if there's structured data such as sprites or unrolled loops.

+Supported options:

+* Offset increment (1..256 instead of 1..255).
+* End of stream marker.

+**Note:** The support for this format is currently still in development.

 ### UE2